Academic & Sponsored Research Overview

 - A separate study that examines the impact of commercial real estate and housing researchers lists Professor Ling as the 14th most frequently cited author in papers published by the two most prestigious academic commercial real estate and housing journals - Real Estate Economics and the Journal of Real Estate Finance and Economics.

-The Bergstrom Center for Real Estate Studies also conducts and publishes The Survey of Emerging Market Conditions, the only Florida-centered survey of leaders and professional advisors in the real estate industry.
+The Bergstrom Real Estate Center also conducts and publishes The Survey of Emerging Market Conditions, the only Florida-centered survey of leaders and professional advisors in the real estate industry.
 The survey analyzes prospective data to produce extensive forecasting information pertinent to 37 of the state's 67 counties.